 Albino alligatorAlligator mississippiensis

-Since February 2014, the Aquarium has been home to two young albino alligators.
-It can thus offer its visitors a unique opportunity to discover these extremely rare specimens.
-The rarity of these animals relates to the laws of genetics since each of the two parents must carry the genes responsible for albinism.
+In February 2014, the Aquarium has welcomed two young albino alligators.
+It can thus offer its visitors a unique opportunity to discover this rare specimen.
+The rarity of this animal relates to the laws of genetics since each of the two parents must carry the genes responsible for albinism.

 The purpose of genes, the DNA segments that constitute chromosomes, is to implement the production of various proteins that will play a vital role from the fertilisation stage.
 A gene is said to “code” for a specific function.
 Sometimes the machine gets jammed for different reasons and the code is wrong, and we refer to this as a mutation.
 If the mutation occurs in the vital elements of development, everything will stop.
 Some mutations however will not prevent life from forming but will, on the other hand, alter a particular function.
 That is the case for the genes that code for an enzyme, tyrosinase, which intervenes in melanin, the pigment present in the skin cells, hair or iris.
 Albinos are characterised by a very pale skin (no melanin in the melanocytes), depigmentation of the hair and blue to grey irises with a near-red reflection.